teamclairvoyant/intro-to-spark/Setup and Exercises.md

 In this exercise you will analyze the access.log file using spark by calculate the following:

--   Count how many times the “/health” URL was hit
+-   Count how many times the “/health” URL was hit.

--   Get all events that occurred on May 19th 2014 and save them to HDFS
+-   Map each line into the following tuple format (ip_address, full_line) and save the contents to HDFS.

 Access log file can be found in two locations:

--   In the spark-workshop-data.zip file provided, in the “logs” subdirectory
+-   In the spark-workshop-data.zip file provided, in the “logs” subdirectory.

--   In HDFS (on the VM provided) at
+-   In HDFS (on the VM provided) at:

         /user/cloudera/spark-workshop-data/logs/access.log

 ##Exercise 3 – Joining Datasets

-In this exercise you will be finding out how many times the work “Spark” shows up in the README.md and CHANGES.txt by following the bellow steps:
+Using the README.md and CHANGES.txt files, find out how many times the word “Spark” shows up in both of the files by joining the data together.
+Follow the bellow steps:

-1. Create RDD’s to filter each file for the keyword “Spark”
+1. Create RDD’s for each file and filter each file to only keep all the instances of the work “Spark”

-2. Perform a WordCount on each of the resulting datasets so the results are (K, V) pairs of (word, count)
+2. Perform a word count on each of the resulting datasets so the results are (K, V) pairs of type (word, count)

 3. Join the two RDDs

 Files can be found in two locations: